jakelever/swc-machine-learning-short/_episodes/02-data.md

 ### Exploring data

 We can access a specific value in the matrix using the square brackets.
 Numpy uses indices that start at zero.
 So the first row is indexed with zero.
-Hence to get the value in the 4th column of the 3rd row, we use the code below.
+Hence to get the value in the 4th row (index=3) and 3rd column (index=2), we use the code below.

 ~~~
 print(dataset[3,2])